giobyte8/central/docs/docs.md

 # A unique name to identify this observer in log records
 name: server1_ip_observer

-# Indicates the type of 'observer' to the parser
+# Indicates the kind of observer to the parser
-type: redis_string
+observer_type: 'redis_string'

 # Redis key to watch
 key: 'ct:ip_addr:server1'